bfsgr/dytracker/README.md

 # Dytracker

-Dy(namic) tracker is simple library ment to keep enable diff of objects using a provided blueprint
+Dy(namic) tracker is simple library ment to enable diff of objects using a provided blueprint

 ## Example